 RapidFire Consulting uses Camtasia to create professional-looking videos for businesses.
 Jay Bailey, CEO of RapidFire Consulting, shares how easy it is to create videos with Camtasia: “Camtasia has a solid feature set and is as intuitive as you can get with video editing.”

-Customer self-service takes the pressure off your customer support team and helps customers help themselves, but it can’t replace human support altogether.
-For some complex queries, customers will need to reach out and speak with a human customer support rep.
+Customer self-service takes the pressure off your customer support team and helps customers help themselves.
+Still, it can’t replace human support altogether.
+For some complex queries, customers must reach out and speak with a human customer support rep.

 As one survey found, around 40% of US and UK consumers want to be able to speak with a human representative, not just chatbots.

 Want to use in-app guidance to bolster your customer self-service?
-Sign up for a free Whatfix demo today.
+Request a personalized demo today!